amazon-ion/ion-docs/_books/ion-1-1/src/binary/values/sexp.md

 ### Tagless-Element S-Expressions

 Opcode `0x5C` indicates a tagless-element S-expression.
 This is a compact encoding for homogeneous collections where all elements have the same type.
+The elements of the S-expression can be a _primitive encoding_ or a _macro-shape_.

 The opcode is followed by:
 1. One or more bytes describing the tagless type: